Darvon Compound 32 Side Effects

-Note: This page contains information about the side effects of aspirin / caffeine / propoxyphene.
-Some of the dosage forms included on this document may not apply to the brand name Darvon Compound 32.
+Note: This document contains side effect information about aspirin / caffeine / propoxyphene.
+Some of the dosage forms listed on this page may not apply to the brand name Darvon Compound 32.

 Gastrointestinal side effects have been common and included epigastric distress (in as many as 83% of patients treated with regular aspirin), abdominal discomfort or pain, endoscopically identifiable gastric mucosal lesions, nausea, and vomiting.
 More serious gastrointestinal effects have included hemorrhage, peptic ulcers, perforation, and esophageal ulcerations.

 In clinical trials of caffeine citrate, five cases of necrotizing enterocolitis were reported among the 46 infants exposed to the caffeine citrate injection.

 Gastrointestinal side effects of propoxyphene have included nausea, vomiting, and constipation which have been relatively common.
 Gastrointestinal bleeding and acute pancreatitis have also been reported with the use of propoxyphene.[Ref]

 Endoscopically identifiable gastric mucosal lesions occur in most patients who receive a single dose of aspirin.
 Clinically evident gastrointestinal bleeding has been reported in as many as 3% of treated elderly patients.
 Anorectal ulceration and rectal stenosis have been reported in patients who abuse aspirin-containing rectal suppositories.
 One case-controlled study has suggested that an association between aspirin (and other NSAID) consumption and appendicitis may exist.

 A case of ischemic colitis has been reported following an overdose of propoxyphene which was complicated by severe hypotension.[Ref]